Robert R. Garwood: Post-war POW claim investigation

 During his court-martial, Garwood sought immunity for any offenses he might be charged with having committed between 1970 and 1980 in return for information he claimed to have regarding American POWs still in Vietnamese hands.
 Immunity was not granted and no information was offered by Garwood.
 Garwood says he saw other U.S. prisoners of war after 1973 during his own 13-year "captivity", though there are "wide inconsistencies" in his story.

 In June 1992, a U.S. task force examined the sites where Garwood claimed to have seen live U.S. prisoners.
 They interviewed nearby residents and met with Vietnamese officials.
 However, the task force reported that "no evidence could be found to suggest that there are, or ever were, any live U.S. POWs" in those areas.

 The Defense Intelligence Agency (DIA) investigated Garwood's claim that he saw live U.S. POWs in September 1977 at a "motel-shaped masonry building" in North Vietnam.
 The DIA reported it could not locate any masonry structures at the indicated location.
 Senator Bob Smith requested that the DIA search again.
 After a second search produced no results, Smith initiated a personal search with ABC News, Garwood, and Bill Hendon.
 The group traveled to Vietnam in 1993.
 Following Garwood's directions, they reported they had found a building exactly as Garwood had described it.
 The Vietnamese government and a former head of the DIA POW/MIA office disputed the finding, stating the structure had not existed when Garwood was a POW (satellite imagery from 1977 revealed "no buildings anywhere near the site"), and was "along the shoreline" rather than part of an island fortress, as Garwood had previously claimed.
+In a later deposition Garwood clarified that the masonry building looked like it was on an island, but it could have been a peninsula.
+Garwood said the boat ride took 20 minutes.
+Senator Smith, with Garwood, arrived at the masonry structure in 20 minutes, just as Garwood had described.
 Some independent investigators claim that Garwood represented an embarrassment to the U.S. government at the highest level for leaving live POW's behind and therefore did everything possible to discredit him.
 It was also claimed that he could hardly speak English when he returned and his lack of polish was used against him.

 Since 1999, Robert R. Garwood has privately resided in Gautier, Mississippi.
 His first wife Kathy died shortly before their move.
 Garwood subsequently married the former Marilou M. Charest.
 His employment following his discharge, if any, is unknown.